-Steven John Tilbrook (Non-Executive Director)
+Steven John Tilbrook (Non-Executive Deputy Chairman)

-Mr Tilbrook and his family own "Ronland" farming property at Mt Madden.
-Mr Tilbrook has been a Director of many companies and currently Steven is a Director of Amaroo Care Service Inc. He is the Chairman of the GIWA Barley Council, and has 18 years' experience as executive member of SEPWA.
-Steven spent 9 years as a Grower Director of the CBH Group.
+Mr Tilbrook and his family own "Ronlands" a 4894Ha farming property at Mt Maddern.
+Mr Tilbrook has been a Director of many companies and is currently Deputy Chairman of the Grains Industry Association of Western Australia and is the Chairman of their Barley Council.
+He is an executive member of SEPWA.
 He is involved in a number of community organisations and has continually undertaken professional development courses to ensure he is well qualified to serve as a director of the various organisations he has served.